-ZooKeeper logs transactions to a transaction log.
-After snapCount transactions are written to a log file a snapshot is started and a new transaction log file is created.
-The default snapCount is 100,000.
+Clients can submit requests faster than ZooKeeper can process them, especially if there are a lot of clients.
+To prevent ZooKeeper from running out of memory due to queued requests, ZooKeeper will throttle clients so that there is no more than globalOutstandingLimit outstanding requests in the system.
+The default limit is 1,000.ZooKeeper logs transactions to a transaction log.
+After snapCount transactions are written to a log file a snapshot is started and a new transaction log file is started.
+The default snapCount is 10,000.